SHADES OF BLACK (A HALLOWEEN EDITION): BLACK ALTAR, NECROPHAGIA, OLD SKIN, THE CHASM, GAPED, AND SARTEGOS

 We’ve already delivered quite a flood of posts today, at least measured by our modest standards, but since tonight is the most metal holiday of the year, I couldn’t end our posting day without a round-up of newly discovered music suitable to the occasion.
 This is a big bag of special treats for your ears, the musical equivalent of those apples embedded with razor blades and worms that I like to keep around in case any neighborhood brats come calling.
 Just think of it as a big playlist of putridity, and feel to skip my words, as long as you don’t mind the thought of me weeping.

 Black Altar are a black metal band from Olsztyn, Poland, with two albums and assorted shorter releases to their credit since 1997.
-Their latest offering is a five-song EP named Suicidal Salvation that was released on October 25 by Darker Than Black Records (and is being distributed here).
+Their latest offering is a five-song EP named Suicidal Salvation.
 I had never heard Black Altar’s music before, and all I knew about this EP was that it includes songs that were intended for a split with Shining that apparently didn’t come to pass.

 I found two streaming examples of the EP’s music — a full track named “The Sentence” and a teaser reel of excerpts from all the songs.
 I’ve embedded both of them below.
 But I’m so taken with the band’s music that I also found two of the four tracks that they contributed to a 3-way split (Emissaries of the Darkened Call — Three Nails In the Coffin of Humanity) with Thornspawn (Texas) and Varathron (Greece) that came out at the end of 2012.
 Those songs are “I’m Demon” and “Nighthunter”.